MPM Logo

 What STA includes

-Examples of STA could be:
+Examples of types of STA

-• Supporting someone who wants to build their independence by taking time away from their usual support network to work on their skills in a new environment.
+STA is also great for supporting someone who wants to build their independence by taking time away from their usual support network to work on their skills in a new environment.

 The NDIS may fund STA if it: